Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Meso Real-Time Integration

 \section{Meso Real-Time Integration}

 The Meso-Real-Time Integration layer provides the computational bridge between the nonlinear surrogate-augmented meso optimization and the low-latency Real-Time Iteration (RTI) controller.
 Its primary objective is to convert the nonlinear surrogate dynamics and the refined meso-level particle information into a model-order-reduced (MOR) and locally linearized representation.
 This representation is then passed to the RTI solver, which computes the actual real-time control action.
 The Meso-RT integration, therefore, focuses on \emph{model preparation}, not direct real-time optimization.
+Overall, the proposed framework can be interpreted, in the context of dam networks, as a unified approach to bridging long-term planning, supervisory updates, and real-time hydraulic control.

 Throughout this section, $T$ denotes the finite receding prediction horizon used by the meso and real-time layers, while $T_{\mathrm{final}}$ denotes the (full) time horizon of the underlying time-dependent PDE-constrained optimization problem used for conceptual analysis.